Requirements & FAQs

 You may request a preliminary evaluation of your college credits prior to applying to Saint Mary’s College.
-To receive your evaluation, email your college transcript(s) with a note requesting this evaluation to Sarah Pressey (email@example.com) in Academic Advising.
+To receive your evaluation, email your college transcript(s) with a note requesting this evaluation to Sarah Pressey (email@example.com) in Academic Advising or complete this form.

 When submitting your request, make sure to include your name, address, phone number, intended major and all colleges you have received credit from.
 If you have attended multiple institutions, unofficial copies from all institutions are needed to complete the preliminary evaluation.

 Please note that this is not an official evaluation and that you will receive the official credit evaluation in your acceptance letter after formally applying and being reviewed.